Gary Young (drummer)

-Gary Young (born May 3, 1953) is an American musician and music producer best known as the original drummer of the indie rock band Pavement from its inception in 1989 until his departure in 1993.
+Garrit Allan Robertson Young (May 3, 1953 – August 17, 2023) was an American musician and music producer.
+He was best known as the original drummer of the indie rock band Pavement from its inception in 1989 until his departure in 1993.

 Early life

-Gary Young was born in Mamaroneck, New York.
+Young was born in Mamaroneck, New York on May 3, 1953.
 His father, Bob Young, was an engineer in the plastics business with deep knowledge of carbon fiber.
 He worked with Ned Steinberger in the development of the construction of his electric bass for the Steinberger company.

 Career

 Early career: 1984–1989

 In the 1980s, Young booked musical acts to play around Stockton, including Dead Kennedys, Circle Jerks and Black Flag.
 Early in the decade, he played in the punk band The Fall of Christianity with Brian Thalken of The Authorities.

 Pavement: 1989–1993; 2010

-Stephen Malkmus and Scott Kannberg formed Pavement in Stockton, CA in 1989.
+Stephen Malkmus and Scott Kannberg formed Pavement in Stockton, California in 1989.
 Their first EP, Slay Tracks (1933-1969), was recorded at Young's Louder Than You Think Studio with Young contributing drums.
 Young would also appear on their next two EPs, Demolition Plot J-7, and Perfect Sound Forever, released in 1990 and 1991, respectively, as well as their 1992 debut album, Slanted and Enchanted.
 Young began gaining the band a degree of notoriety with his on- and offstage antics.
-He was noted for greeting the audience at the door, giving out cabbage, mashed potatoes, or cinnamon toast to fans, and for doing headstands.
+He was noted for greeting the audience at the door, giving out vegetables, such as cabbage, to fans, and for doing headstands.

 His last release as a member of the group was the EP Watery, Domestic.
 He later appeared on two tracks on the Major Leagues EP as a producer.

-He was fired from Pavement in 1993 due to conflicts with Malkmus and the rest of the band.
+Young was fired from Pavement in 1993 due to conflicts with Malkmus and the rest of the band.
 He reunited with the band to play two shows in 2010.